 While it is the Program policy that students attend all classes, discussions and other Program related functions, the Program understands a student may have exceptional events which might keep them from classes or Program activities.
-Students are not permitted to take "vacations" while enrolled in the Program.
-Students are responsible for all material and examinations missed during their time away.
-Assignments that are due during an approved absence must be submitted before departure unless other arrangements have been agreed upon with the course instructor.
+Students are not permitted to take "vacations" while school is in session.
+Students should notify their instructor of record as early as possible if they cannot attend scheduled learning activities.
+If advance notice is not possible, students must report their absences within 24 hours.
+Excused absences include illness and family emergencies.
+Students are responsible for all materials and examinations missed during their absences.
+Students should understand that any absences including excused absences could lead to delayed graduation.